Tiny Home

 To convert the battery power into useful power, a Victron MultiPlus-II 120V inverter/charger will be used.
 This will be connected to the batteries and will feed 120VAC into a 60A electrical panel in the tiny home.
 From the panel, it's just normal house wiring to the outlets and switches in the building.

 Energy conservation will be the job of, I hate to say it, but smart switches.
-Energy is a precious resource, so all devices will be controlled by an army of TOPGREENER switches/outlets.
+Energy is a precious resource, so all devices will be controlled by an army of TOPGREENER switches/outlets (or maybe normal switches and outlets, controlled by a smart electrical panel).
 Unfortunately, this is the easiest way to make sure things don't get left on when nobody's there.
 If I find a way to get internet to the tiny house, this could have the added benefit of allowing me to turn on the HVAC, water heater, fridge, etc a few hours before I head up north so everything's ready to go when I arrive.

 Plumbing